The Objective Past of a Quantum Universe: Redundant Records of Consistent Histories: CNOT example

 that branched three times ($M = 3$), and was recorded between branching events, would be described by

 This evolution is shown schematically in Figs. \ref{fig:cnotcirc} and \ref{fig:cnot}.
 It will produce the global state

-where $\rec$ ranges over the possible histories of the system (i.e., $000, 001, 010, \ldots, 111$), $p_{\rec} = 1/8$ are uniform probabilities (when the initial state is Eq.~(\ref{eq:InitState})), and $\ket{a_M}$ are the pointer states of the system at time $t_M$ (i.e., the last entry in the history $\rec$).
-The sub-environment states are redundant records of the history of the system, i.e., when each sub-environment has three spins ($\Es = 3M = 9$), the state $\ket{\alpha=010}_\Env$ would be $\ket{000111000}_\Env$.
-For any fragment $\Frag$ of the environment, the pure states $\ket{\rec}_{\Frag}$ are well-defined because the conditional states $\ket{\rec}_{\Env}$ of the environment are pure product states.
+where $\rec$ ranges over the possible histories of the system (i.e., $000, 001, 010, \ldots, 111$), $p_{\rec} = 1/8$ are uniform probabilities [when the initial state is Eq.~(\ref{eq:InitState})], and $\ket{a_M}$ are the pointer states of the system at time $t_M$ (i.e., the last entry in the history $\rec$).
+The subenvironment states are redundant records of the history of the system, i.e., when each subenvironment has three spins ($\Es = 3M = 9$), the state $\ket{\alpha=010}_\Env$ would be $\ket{000111000}_\Env$.
+For any fragment $\Frag$ of the environment, the pure states $\ket{\rec}_{\Frag}$ are well defined because the conditional states $\ket{\rec}_{\Env}$ of the environment are pure product states.

-As is commonly the case, set selection is an issue: There are infinitely many sets of consistent histories that may be chosen for this evolution, which we demonstrate in the appendix by constructing a wide class of mutually incompatible sets.
+As is commonly the case, set selection is an issue: There are infinitely many sets of consistent histories that may be chosen for this evolution, which we demonstrate in the Appendix by constructing a wide class of mutually incompatible sets.
 The branches corresponding to any \emph{redundantly} consistent set must, however, be the ones in Eq.~\eqref{eq:CNOT-branches}, or a sum thereof.
 (For the purposes of this example, we define ``redundantly'' to mean at least three times; that is, ``redundantly consistent'' means partial-trace consistent for at least three disjoint fragments of the environment.)